Enterprise Bridges into Enterprise Intelligence Architecture

 Arqua layer | What it does |

-Architecture of Record | Maps where execution binds consequence and where control must exist. |
+Architecture of Record | Maps where representation, meaning, reliance, decision, execution and consequence must remain reconstructable. |

-SCIA Runtime | Defines the SCIA Runtime reference architecture for runtime admissibility controls; implementation and operation remain with the organisation and its delivery partners. |
+SCIA Runtime | Resolves admissibility at T=0 and preserves evidence for replayability.
+Implementation and operation remain with the organisation and its delivery partners. |

 Pre-Execution Pressure Test | Surfaces uncontrolled execution, implicit authority, and the first execution topology. |